 - Chewy foods like licorice, Skittles, and gummy bears

-- Crunchy foods such as popcorn, ice, chips
+- Crunchy foods such as popcorn, ice, thick chips, and pretzels

 - Hard foods like nuts, candy, and firm bread